syncfusion/blazor-docs/src/common/common/extend-and-customize-components.md

     > The advantages of a reusable component are:
     >
-    > 1. Instead of changing values in each component, you can change a property value in a single place and it will reflect in all components.
+    > 1. Instead of changing values in each component, you can change a property value once and it will be reflected in all the components.
-    > 2. A better code optimization against the repeated code.
+    > 2. Better code optimization against the repeated code.